ankane/chartkick/README.md

 [See it in action](http://ankane.github.io/chartkick/)

-Works with Rails, Padrino and most browsers (including IE 6)
+Works with Rails, Sinatra and most browsers (including IE 6)

 :two_hearts: A perfect companion to [groupdate](http://ankane.github.io/groupdate/)